weedySeaDragon/plantuml-documentation/src/site/sphinx/formatting/all-skin-params.rst

 :Usage:
     :code:`CircledCharacterFontSize [ number ]`

-     The font size for text in zz.
+     The font size for text in the class type circles.

 :Applies to: